 By far the most awkward part of developing WOW’s WP theme was the NavWalker to build the navigation.
 I recently released a custom NavWalker that I pieced together that has Font Awesome Support.

 Should you go with Bulma or Bootstrap?
 Good question.
 It depends on your needs.
 If you need the bells and whistles then Bootstrap is the way to go.
 On the other hand, Bulma is becoming increasingly popular with each update.
-It’s an easier learning curve has a growing community of users and extensions.
+It’s an easier learning curve that has a growing community of users and extensions.
 Why not give it a go.

 If you have switched from Bulma to Bootstrap or vice versa then please feel free to share your thoughts in the comment section below.